leifekstromclark/strike-force-heroes/README.md

 # SFH

 A tribute to a one of remarkable Flash games, Strike Force Heroes.
+(NOTE: Strike Forces Heroes is gonna to be discountinued soon at 31)

 ## Background
 In July 2017, [Adode announced that Flash player will be discontinued after December 31, 2020](https://www.adobe.com/sea/products/flashplayer/end-of-life.html).
 This announcement has led to some Flash games publisher stopped accepting new games (like [kongregate.com](https://www.theverge.com/2020/7/2/21311318/kongregate-stops-accepting-new-game-submissions-flash-discontinued-layoffs)).